Elfocrash/Cosmonaut/docs/The-CosmosStore.md

 The choice to go with one or the other is completely up to you and it comes down to partitioning strategy, cost and flexibility when it comes to scaleability.

+### A single mandatory property

+In order for an entity to be able to be stored, manipulated and retrieved in a CosmosStore it is required to have a mandatory property.
+This is the `id` property.

+It needs to be a `string` property with name Id (or any capitalisation you want).
+Even though not neccessary, you should also decorate it with the `[JsonProperty("id")]` attribute.
+This is neccessary if you want to do any querying based on the id (querying NOT reading).
+It will also help with unintented behavour when it comes to object mapping and LINQ to SQL transformations.

 ### CosmosStore's lifetime

 CosmosStores should be registered as *singletons* in your system.
 This will achieve optimal performance.
 If you are using a dependency injection framework make sure they are registered as singletons and if you don't, just make sure you don't dispose them and you keep reusing them.